Home

 Freight factoring contract red flags are the clauses that decide what factoring actually costs you: blanket assignment, monthly volume minimums, auto-renewal windows, exit fees tied to your account limit, and non-recourse definitions that cover less than the name implies.
 The rate you were quoted is one number.
 The contract is twenty.

 Carriers shop factoring companies on the percentage and sign whatever paper arrives, and the industry knows it.
 The clauses below are legal, common, and rarely explained out loud.
-This article goes through all ten, what each one says, what it costs in real dollars, and the exact questions that force a straight answer before you sign anything.
+This article goes through the full list, what each one says, what it costs in real dollars, and the exact questions that force a straight answer before you sign anything.

 The 10 freight factoring contract red flags, in one list